Sylius/Sylius-Docs/bundles/SyliusProductBundle/overriding_forms.rst

 Changing the form type class
 ----------------------------

-To change the class behind ``sylius_product`` type or any other form from this bundle, you have to configure it in container.
+To change the class behind ``sylius_product`` type or any other form from this bundle, you have to configure it in the container.

 Let's assume you want to add a "price" field and remove the default "availableOn" input to the form.